odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

   - Odoo has successfully delivered what was asked.

   - Maintenance and Migration
-    - For Any future bug, functional consultant is required to create new task in ""PS - US Technical Support"" with this is in reference.
+    - For Any future bug, BSA is required to create new task in ""PS - US Technical Support"" with this is in reference.
-    - For Any future feature enhancements, functional consultant is required to create new task in ""Ps - US SaaS Customization"" with this is in reference and change request.
+    - For Any future feature enhancements, BSA is required to create new task in ""Ps - US SaaS Customization"" with this is in reference and change request.
-    - For any future version migration functional consultant is required to create new task in ""PS - US Technical Support"" with this is in reference.
+    - For any future version migration BSA is required to create new task in ""PS - US Technical Support"" with this is in reference.

 - **Responsible**:
-  - **PS functional**: Consultant (Reviewer on task) or Coach (Parent Task Reviewer) or Team Leader
+  - **PS functional**: BSA (Reviewer on task) or Coach (Parent Task Reviewer) or Team Leader
   - **PS Technical**: Team Leader and Developer (Assigned on task)

 - **Resulting Stages**: